Temporary Job Changes

 Temporary Stipend (for Represented Employees)

 An employee in a bargaining unit may be eligible to receive a temporary stipend when they are assigned substantially all of the duties of a higher classification for a significant portion of their time (usually 50% or greater), commonly referred to as an "out-of-classification assignment".
 Temporary stipends are typically effective the date an employee begins performing the higher level duties at a significant portion of time and they typically end when the higher level duties are no longer assigned by management.
 These appointments must be for a minimum of 2 weeks (longer for some bargaining units) up to a maximum of one year.
-Stipends beyond one year require approval of Human Resources via an on-line request in OACIS, but in no case may a temporary stipend extend beyond two years.
+Stipends beyond one year require approval of Human Resources via an online request in Job Builder, but in no case may a temporary stipend extend beyond two years.
 Please refer to the appropriate collective bargaining unit agreement for the policy on temporary out-of-classification assignments.

 Procedures for a Temporary Stipend

-Information Required for an On-line Submission:
+Process for an Online Submission: